ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 Your API becomes easier to maintain, safer to extend, and faster to develop.

-Start with the tags—let gohandlers handle the rest. 🚀
+Start with the tags—let Gohandlers handle the rest. 🚀